amrutadeshmukh2308/Flipkart-Selenium-Automation/README.md

-# Flipkart E-Commerce Testing Project
+# Flipkart E-Commerce Functional Testing Project

-This is a functional web automation project built to test the core features of the Flipkart website.
-The main goal of this project was to automate user flows like handling popups, searching for items, and managing the shopping cart using Selenium and TestNG.
+This is an automated functional testing project for the Flipkart website.
+The project focuses on automating end-to-end user workflows, from searching for products to managing the shopping cart, using Selenium and TestNG.

 ## 🛠️ Tools & Technologies Used
 * **Programming Language:** Java